 Believe it or not, injuries occur on airplanes as a result of luggage falling from overhead bins or passengers trying to lift or retrieve luggage from overhead bins.
 This is especially common when passengers try to lift or retrieve heavy carry-on bags, which can cause strain and other injuries to the spine.
 Save yourself from these possible injuries by keeping all your essentials underneath the seat for the duration of your flight.

 There are certainly a number of benefits to using underseat luggage while you travel, but there are some potential drawbacks to consider as well.

 If you already have a traditional carry-on bag that works well, you may have a hard time justifying the added cost of purchasing another type of carry-on bag.
 This is especially true if you have a limited budget or if you don’t do a lot of airline traveling as it is.
 After all, a quality underseat bag can easily cost you $100 or more.
 Still, the cost may be more easily justified when you factor in the money an underseat bag can save you on checked luggage fees, as well as the added convenience of keeping all your essentials within easy reach for the duration of your flight.
 An underseat bag can also be used as a daily travel bag when you arrive at your destination as well, so it can serve multiple purposes.

 May Offer Less Storage Space

-Due to its smaller size, an underseat bag will, by its very nature, offer less space for your belongings than a traditional standard-size carry-on.
+Due to its smaller size, an underseat bag will, by its very nature, offer less space for your belongings than a traditional standard-size carry-on and may not be used to carry a gun on a plane.
 If you’re going on a longer trip or if you have a lot of essentials to carry on the plane with you, an underseat bag on its own may not offer enough storage for everything.
 Still, using an underseat bag in conjunction with a standard carry-on can save you from needing to check additional baggage.